How to Get Your Credit Scores Online

 Not Knowing Your Credit Score Will Cost You

 Dealerships and lending institutions use a tier system.
-Normally this system is based from credit score and will look something like this.
+Usually, this system is based on credit scores and will look something like this.

 - Tier 1 or A+ = 740 – 850